Amendment of the Children (Education and Care Services) Supplementary Provisions Act

 From 27 September 2018, the Department has ceased accepting applications for home-based care.
 From 27 September 2018 to 31 October 2019, existing home-based carers have had the option to transition to Family Day Care (FDC), which provides a viable, flexible and quality service for many working families.
 The Department has allocated funding to provide transition support for home-based carers who choose to transition to FDC.

 The Department continued to regulate home-based care services under the 2012 Regulation until 31 October 2019.
 After this date, all home-based care services ceased operation in NSW as a distinct service type.

 Shopping centre care

-Approval for care in shopping centres was introduced in 2011 to cater for an expected increase in applications for services in these settings, but the uptake has been very low.
-Applicants have instead sought approval as centre-based service providers under the National Law, which has the flexibility sufficient to address any issues that may apply to services at these locations.
+Approval for care in shopping centres was introduced in 2011 to cater for an expected increase in applications for services in these settings, but the uptake was very low.
+Applicants instead sought approval as centre-based service providers under the National Law, which has the flexibility to sufficiently address any issues that may apply to services at these locations.

-The department will now regulate all these services under the same regulatory framework to ensure the health, safety and wellbeing of children and to ensure the delivery of high quality early childhood education services.
+The Department now regulates all these services under the same regulatory framework to ensure the health, safety and wellbeing of children and to ensure the delivery of high quality early childhood education services.

 Commonwealth, State and Territory governments have agreed that the national system will continue to focus on the types of services that are relevant to the majority of working families – family day care, long day care and out of school hours care – and that States and Territories should continue to have the option of recognising and regulating other types of services that respond to a particular need in their jurisdiction.